cern-eos/eos/doc/configuration/permission.rst

    <rule> = u:<uid|username>|g:<gid|groupname>|egroup:<name>|z::{rwxomqci(!d)(+d)(!u)(+u)}

-A rule has three colon separated fields.
+A rule has three colon-separated fields.
 It starts with the type of rule:
 User (u), Group (g), eGroup (egroup) or all (z).
 The second field specifies the name or the unix ID of user/group rules and the eGroup name for eGroups
 The last field contains the rule definition.